naifen/rails-stimulus-google-tasks/README.md

   * Pagination

 - Features:
-  * Register with phone number or email using devise
+  * Register with phone number or email using authlogic, authorization using pundit
   * Connect to your google account API, store credentials in redis
   * (Google API service object in `app/services/google_tasks_services`)
   * CRUD google tasks with this web interface